-The Apple AirTag is an item tracker that can be attached to objects like backpacks or keychains.
-They use the Find My ecosystem to ping nearby Apple devices when in lost mode so users can locate them.
+Apple's AirTag is an item tracker that can be attached to objects like backpacks or keychains.
+It uses the Find My ecosystem to ping nearby Apple devices when in lost mode so users can locate them.
+Controversy has arisen around their potential use as a stalking device.

 Get Apple News Directly in Your Inbox

 Apple introduced the long-awaited AirTag at the "Spring Loaded" event in April 2021.
-The new devices are meant to aid users in tracking objects that otherwise have no smart features, like backpacks and keys.
-Use the Ultra Wideband chip in the latest iPhones to find your lost devices with precision accuracy.
+The devices are meant to aid users in tracking objects that otherwise have no smart features, like backpacks and keys,

 AirTag works offline and pings nearby Apple devices to mark its location online.
 With over 1.5 billion active Apple device users, there are very few locations on earth where you won't be able to ping a lost device.